Jerzy Sapieyevski

 for the Mind

-According to well-documented research, continued and mindful music exposure initiated at any age could significantly reduce the risk of developing cognitive decline in later years.
+Today's well-documented research concludes that complementing physical fitness with continued and mindful music exposure, could significantly reduce the risk of possibly developing cognitive decline later in life.

 One of the recent major studies, of over 10,000 participants, presents evidence suggesting that music-related activities may help reduce the risk of future dementia by as much as 39%!